tntblockman/Divide-by-Zero-Modpack/README.md

-# Divide By Zero pack focused on tech and adventure
+# Divide by Zero pack focused on tech and adventure
 *Created by TnTBlockman*

-The modpack primary goal is a tech and adventure with added genetics, and a hint of magic.
-The main focus is to provide an alternative interesting way to play minecraft.
+Divide by Zero modpack primary goals is a tech and adventure with added genetics, and a hint of magic.
+The main focus is to provide an alternative interesting way to play Minecraft.
 Pack is designed to give you a steady progression along your path to more amazing tools and machines later on.
 Don’t expect to craft a bucket and iron tool on your first day, unless you’re lucky.

 This pack is for players who are looking for a different kind challenge.
-Progression starts with punching wood, collecting food, building a safe place, defending yourself against mobs (those ender creepers are terrifying xD).
+Progression starts the usual punching wood, collecting food, building a safe place.
+But soon you’ll discover things are not what they seem within these lands.
 Keep at it, and you'll eventually get yourself into the more advanced infrastructure that awaits.

 "The true sign of intelligence is not knowledge but imagination."
 Albert Einstein